by Sammy Spade (with contributions by Nebula Haze)

 Will the grow affect your social life, or can you find a location in your home more fitting?

-Of course, there are ways to deal with smells and noises, like carbon filters and sound boards as well as other techniques, but plan ahead so you know which measures you need to take, if any.
+Of course, there are ways to deal with smells and noises, like carbon filters, hanging equipment from inside the tent, sound boards as well as other techniques, but plan ahead so you know which measures you need to take if any.

 5. Moving Supplies In and Out